metablaster/WindowsFirewallRuleset/Readme/FirewallParameters.md

 ## Log file fields

-Depending on settings, firewall log can contain dropped and allowed packets, setting in powershell allow us to log **ignored** packets too however this does not happen probably due to a bug.\
+Depending on settings, firewall log can contain dropped and allowed packets, setting in powershell allows us to log **ignored** packets too however this does not happen probably due to a bug.

 Sample values and their meaning in order how they appear in firewall log file:

 ```none